niha0920/C-Programming.md/Ccodes.md

 }
 ```

-## 29. program to concatenate two strings withouut using library functions using a while loop?
+## 29. program to concatenate two strings without using library functions using a while loop?
 ```c
 #include<stdio.h>
 int main()